Meet the Ensemble

 Caitlyn is a senior at Kansas State University.
 It is her fourth year on the Ensemble.
 She is majoring in Civil Engineering and pursuing a Minor in Leadership Studies.
 Caitlyn plans to get her Masters in Occupational Therapy after completing undergrad.
 Caitlyn grew up at Pattie Beller Dance and Gymnastics in Overland Park, Kansas where she took dance starting at the age of 3 1/2.
 Caitlyn was a member of the competitive troupe at her studio for eight years and Beller Tap Connection, the studio's competitive tap troupe, for six years.
 She has taken classes in tap, ballet, jazz, lyrical, contemporary, musical theater, hip hop, African, and clogging, but tap remains her favorite style.
 Caitlyn also taught dance classes at Beller's.
 She performed with the Tap Ensemble in Winter Dance 2010, 2011, and 2012, and Spring Dance 2011, 2012, and 2013 as well as many other Ensemble performances.
 Caitlyn performed in guest artist, Nela Niemann's rendition of Paquita in Spring Dance 2012.
 She has also performed in multiple Senior Showcases, including, most recently, Jordan Roberts' and Bethany Parker's "Mirrored Eclipse" in the spring of 2013.
 Her favorite part of being a part of the Ensemble is performing at preschools and elementary schools in the area.

-Carolyn, a junior at Kansas State, is from Ozark, Missouri.
+Carolyn, a senior at Kansas State, is from Ozark, Missouri.
 She began dancing at Sonshine Performing Arts Studio at the age of 3 and transferred to Ozark Dance Academy at age 5, learning the styles of ballet/pointe, tap, jazz, contemporary, and modern.
-Once in high school, she was actively involved with the Ozark Tiger Dance Team and the Ozark Tiger Pride Band while continuing her study at the studio.

 Emily is a junior double majoring in agribusiness and accounting.
 Dance has been a passion of hers for 17 years now and she has always had a special place in her heart for tap.
 This is her first year on the K-State tap dance ensemble and she is loving every minute of it!
 It adds even more meaning to her college experience and keeps her sane in the whirl of hectic college life.